Teebane bombing: Bombing

 On the evening of 17 January 1992, the 14 construction workers left work at Lisanelly British Army base in Omagh.
 They were employees of Karl Construction, based in Antrim.
 They travelled eastward in a Ford Transit van towards Cookstown.
-When the van reached the rural Teebane Crossroads, just after 5PM, IRA volunteers detonated a roadside bomb containing an estimated 600 lb of home-made explosives in two plastic barrels.
-Later estimates report a 1500 lb device.
+When the van reached the rural Teebane Crossroads, just after 5 pm, IRA volunteers detonated a roadside bomb containing an estimated 600 lb of home-made explosives in two plastic barrels.
+Later estimates reported a 1500 lb device.
 The blast was heard from at least ten miles away.
 It ripped through one side of the van, instantly killing the row of passengers seated there.
 The vehicle's upper part was torn asunder, and its momentum kept it tumbling along the road for 30 yards.
 Some of the bodies of the dead and injured were blown into the adjacent field and ditch.
 IRA volunteers had detonated the bomb from about 100 yards away using a command wire.
-A car travelling behind the van was damaged in the explosion but the driver wasn't seriously injured.
+A car travelling behind the van was damaged in the explosion, but the driver wasn't seriously injured.
 Witnesses reported hearing automatic gunfire immediately before the explosion.

 Seven of the men were killed outright.
 They were William Gary Bleeks (25), Cecil James Caldwell (37), Robert Dunseath (25), David Harkness (23), John Richard McConnell (38), Nigel McKee (22) and Robert Irons (61).
 The van's driver, Oswald Gilchrist (44), died of his wounds in hospital four days later.
-Robert Dunseath was a British soldier serving with the Royal Irish Rangers.
+Dunseath was a British soldier serving with the Royal Irish Rangers.
 The other six workers were badly injured; two of them members of the Ulster Defence Regiment (UDR).
 It was the deadliest conflict-related incident in Northern Ireland since 1988.

 The IRA's East Tyrone Brigade claimed responsibility for the attack shortly after.
 It argued that the men were legitimate targets because they were "collaborators engaged in rebuilding Lisanelly barracks" and vowed that attacks on "collaborators" would continue.
 The IRA's statement said:The IRA reiterates its long-standing call to those who continue to provide services or materials to the forces of occupation to desist immediately.
 Since 1985 the IRA has adopted a policy of taking military action aimed at ending Britain's cynical use of non-military personnel for the servicing and maintenance of British Crown Forces' bases and installations … for our part, we in the IRA will not tolerate a situation where military personnel are freed from essential services and maintenance tasks and then deployed where they can carry out wholesale repression within our community.